sustainable-computing-io/susql-operator/SECURITY.md

 # Security Policy

-Our intent is to address security issues in a timely fasion.
+Our intent is to address security issues in a timely manner.
 Since we can release frequently, security issues will be fixed in the next minor release.

 ## Supported Versions